The 3 Biggest eCommerce Mistakes You Can Easily Avoid

 - Visa and MasterCard are all geared up toward frictionless checkout;

-- Digital commerce is moving from traditional solutions to headless commerce.
+- Digital commerce is moving from monolith solutions to headless commerce.

 For those who do not know me, I work in the Customer Operations here at SIA Central Europe, so I look at eCommerce websites all day long.

-In my line of work, I am used to seeing tons of mediocre, and only a very few exceptional eCommerce websites.
+In my line of work, I am used to seeing tons of mediocre, and occasionally a very few exceptional eCommerce websites.

 Still, I get so disappointed each time I discover a new eCommerce site that lacks the basic elements of a successful web-store.